annalisew19/MICB475_Team4/meeting_notes/feb_3.md

 Biomaterial provider: data collected from different material providers, may have variation?
 Can look at if there is difference in microbiota profiles between providers and if it could have affected the study’s conclusion.

+Other potential questions: the paper mentioned the ethnic distribution: caucasian 57.3%, east asian 14.0%, hispanic 11.4%, others 17.3%.
+If possible to obtain data for metadata category, could also look at potential differences in microbiota composition in different ethnicities.

 ## Meeting Notes